Temporal In-Context Fine-Tuning with Temporal Reasoning for Versatile Control of Video Diffusion Models: Experiments

 \subsection{Ablation study}

-We validate the effectiveness of our temporal concatenation design with buffer frames by assessing its zero-shot performance.
+\paragraph{Zero-Shot Validation of Temporal Concatenation} We validate the effectiveness of our temporal concatenation design with buffer frames by assessing its zero-shot performance.
 If the model successfully leverages the pretrained capabilities of video diffusion models, it should generate plausible outputs even without any additional training.

 As shown in Figure~\ref{fig:ablation}(a), our method with buffer frames (last row) generates target frames that align well with the given condition—demonstrating strong zero-shot performance.
 In contrast, removing the buffer frames leads to abrupt noise-level discontinuities between condition and target regions, causing the target frames to degrade and the condition information to be poorly preserved.
 We also compare with zero-shot inpainting methods similar to SDEdit, denoted as “Replace” (second row), which similarly fails to propagate condition signals into the generated frames.